NSW Online Registry

 All legally represented matters in the Judicial Registrar’s General List at Sydney are automatically entered into the Online Court and will be managed in the Online Court unless the Court otherwise orders.

-Managing matters in Online Court
+Managing matters

-Any matter listed in the Judicial Registrar’s General List at Sydney, will automatically be able to be used by legal practitioners to make a request.
+Any matter listed in the Judicial Registrar’s General List at Sydney, will automatically be able to be used by litigants to make a request.
+Either party can make a consent request online provided they attach signed consent orders.
+Any party can also make a request online, the opposing parties can consent or counter this request.

 The Judicial Registrar will review requests made through Online Court and make orders.
 The recording of an order in Online Court can result in: